The Buyer Report

 What's good

 Battery runtime held in real use.
 Seven hours twelve minutes of mixed-use yard work — pre-emergent, fertilizer, pest perimeter — across 18 tank refills with zero battery stops.
-The spec says 6 to 8 hours; we got 7:12 doing actual varied work across 1.2 acres, not a bench test.
+The spec says 6–8 hours; we got 7:12 doing actual varied work across 1.2 acres, not a bench test.

 Pressure stays consistent through the full charge cycle.
 We measured at 100%, 75%, 50%, 25%, and 15% battery.
 Total variance: under 5 PSI across the entire day.
 You won't notice the battery draining from a spray-quality standpoint until it's nearly gone.